-Unions must fight for Covid workplace safety
+Unions must fight for measures to ensure safe working

 Katrine Williams, Health and Safety rep PCS union

 The policies of the Tory government, putting profit before safety, continue to punish working-class communities with unsafe workplaces and a cost of living crisis.

 It is vital that the trade union movement mobilises the strength of its six million members behind an alternative programme and demands to tackle the health risks and hardship people face in our communities.

 At the beginning of the pandemic, many trade union leaders capitulated to the idea of national unity with the bosses.
 The last 18 months has seen a rising wave of workers’ struggle for workplace safety, against fire and rehire and for pay rises.
 It is vital this momentum is taken into this new Covid wave.

 The TUC demands for better sick pay are fine, but why should we let bosses off the hook – many of whom have raked in huge profits during the pandemic?
 Many companies force low-paid workers to stay in work, unable to survive on just statutory sick pay when they should be self-isolating.